 - 2-3 tbs of chopped garlic chives for garnish

-- Cut onions in rough dice, and saute in 2 tbs of olive oil, on low heat, until they caramelize and turn golden brown (10-15 minutes).
+Chop the onions, and saute in the olive oil, on low heat, until they caramelize and turn golden brown (10-15 minutes).
 You should end up with 1 cup of cooked onions.

-- Boil the broth or water, add salt, and the dry lentils - cook for about 20 minutes or until the lentils is fully cooked without being mushy.
-It should produce 1 cup of cooked lentils.
+Boil the broth or water, add salt, and the dry lentils.
+Cook for about 20 minutes or until the lentils is fully cooked without being mushy.
+You should get 1 cup of cooked lentils.

-- Assemble the salad by mixing the cooked lentils, mushrooms, and onions.
-Adjust the salt, and add truffle oil if needed.
-Mix in the capers and pine nuts, and serve over a bed of arugula, sprinkled with lots of garlic or onion chives.
+Assemble the salad by mixing the cooked lentils, mushrooms, and onions.
+Adjust the salt, and add truffle oil if desired.
+Mix in the capers and pine nuts, and serve over a bed of arugula, sprinkled with lots of garlic / onion chives.